chanhi2000/ELEN133lab/lab/lab04sub.md

 ## A5.
 I made a separate function called, `mydetectorMod` that has one more parameter, `thresh`, that indicates the threshold value to set the amplitude to 1 for the value above `thresh`.
-(Thanks for the help of our TA, Tanor)
+(Thanks for the help of our TA, Tanner)
 ```matlab
 function Z = mydetectorMod(x, smoothLength, thresh)
 % % INPUTS: